bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 }
 ```

-### Creating a redirect using the include query parameter
+### Using Create a cart with the include query parameter

 It is possible to generate a redirect URL when creating a cart using the [Create a cart](/api-reference/store-management/carts/cart/createacart) endpoint by appending the `include=redirect_urls` query parameter to the request URL.